Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 # Intelligent vending machines hands-on lab step-by-step

-If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Before%20the%20HOL%20-%20Intelligent%20vending%20machines.md), you will need to do that before proceeding.

 ## Abstract and learning objectives

 In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure machine learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.